cyberspacecpa/gcdproject/CodeBook.md

 Units of Measure: See Below
 Old Labels: See Below
 New Labels: See Below
-Transformations: Descriptive changes to old labels are as follows:
+Transformations: Descriptive changes to old labels were as follows:

 * begining "t" replaced with "Time"" or beginning "f" replaced with "Freq"
 * All special characters removed